wallarm/product-documentation/docs/2.18/about-wallarm-waf/deployment-best-practices.md

 Analyzing requests with the [**libdetection** library](protecting-against-attacks.md#library-libdetection) (available starting from Wallarm node version 2.16) significantly improves the filtering node ability to detect SQLi attacks.
 It is highly recommended for all Wallarm customers to [upgrade](/updating-migrating/general-recommendations/) to the latest version of the filtering node software and enable the **libdetection** library as follows:

-* [Instructions for NGINX-based Wallarm nodes](../admin-en/configure-parameters-en.md#wallarm_enable_libdetection) (including AWS / GCP / Yandex.Cloud images, Docker node container, and Kubernetes sidecars)
+* [Instructions for NGINX-based Wallarm nodes](../admin-en/configure-parameters-en.md#wallarm_enable_libdetection) (including AWS / GCP images, Docker node container, and Kubernetes sidecars)
 * [Instructions for the filtering nodes deployed as the Wallarm Kubernetes Ingress controller](../admin-en/configure-kubernetes-en.md#enabling-attack-analysis-with-libdetection)

 ## Configure proper reporting of end-user IP addresses

 For Wallarm filtering nodes located behind a load balancer or CDN please make sure to configure your filtering nodes to properly report end-user IP addresses (otherwise the [IP blocking functionality](../admin-en/configure-ip-blocking-en.md), [Active threat verification](detecting-vulnerabilities.md#active-threat-verification), and some other features will not work):

-* [Instructions for NGINX-based Wallarm nodes](../admin-en/using-proxy-or-balancer-en.md) (including AWS / GCP / Yandex.Cloud images, Docker node container, and Kubernetes sidecars)
+* [Instructions for NGINX-based Wallarm nodes](../admin-en/using-proxy-or-balancer-en.md) (including AWS / GCP images, Docker node container, and Kubernetes sidecars)
 * [Instructions for the filtering nodes deployed as the Wallarm Kubernetes Ingress controller](../admin-en/configuration-guides/wallarm-ingress-controller/best-practices/report-public-user-ip.md)

 ## Enable the whitelisting of the Wallarm Scanner IPs

 This configuration is required for the [Attack rechecker](detecting-vulnerabilities.md#active-threat-verification) and [Vulnerability scanner](detecting-vulnerabilities.md#vulnerability-scanner) modules to reach the tested application without getting their requests blocked by the filtering nodes.

-* [Instructions for NGINX-based Wallarm nodes](../admin-en/scanner-ips-whitelisting.md) (including AWS / GCP / Yandex.Cloud images, Docker node container)
+* [Instructions for NGINX-based Wallarm nodes](../admin-en/scanner-ips-whitelisting.md) (including AWS / GCP images, Docker node container)
 * [Instructions for the filtering nodes deployed as the Wallarm Kubernetes Ingress controller](../admin-en/configuration-guides/wallarm-ingress-controller/best-practices/whitelist-wallarm-ip-addresses.md)
 * Instructions for Kubernetes sidecar deployments based on [Helm charts](../admin-en/installation-guides/kubernetes/wallarm-sidecar-container-helm.md) or [Manifests](../admin-en/installation-guides/kubernetes/wallarm-sidecar-container-manifest.md)